pergolafabio/Hikvision-Addons/frigate/twowayaudio.with.frigate.md

 So the phone buttons activates 4 services, first it "answer" + "hangUp"  the call, and then it unmutes the microphone (start two way audion) and unmutes the card .Offcourse change the entity names in the elements section for your indoor/outdoor station.
 I also added a hold action to open the door, also change the entity name there too...

+If you send the "answer" command and you notice error 29 in the log on a real call, this means that your device is NOT connected to Hikconnect, seems for the answer command to work, it needs internet connection...
+It thats not possible, you can use the "reject" command instead!

 ![Ivms](frigate.png)

 ```